-The possession or use of firearms, other dangerous weapons, fireworks, or firecrackers is prohibited.
-Use of fire equipment (extinguisher, alarms, hoses), except in case of actual emergency, is a violation of state and local laws.
+The possession or use of fireworks, or firecrackers is prohibited.
+Use of fire equipment (extinguisher, alarms, hoses), except in the case of actual emergency, is a violation of state and local laws.
 Violators will be subject to prosecution and to discipline by the University.
 Disciplinary action by the University may include suspension or dismissal.